uva-linklab/hoos-nearby/README.md

+# Hoos Nearby
 This project has tools for auxiliary devices to interact with the gateway platform.

-* auxiliary-device-webapp: Frontend to scan for gateway networks, view information, and deploy applications.
-* gateway-scanner-lite: Module used to scan for nearby gateway networks.
+* Uses the gateway-scanner-lite module to scan for gateways that are nearby.
-* app-deployer: Module used to deploy applications on the gateway platform.
+* Once a nearby gateway is found, gets the link graph and displays the entire network information.
+* Allows applications to be deployed using a web interface.